officialrealTM/mcserver_installer/README.md

-# Minecraft Server Installer Script (Vanilla & Forge) 1.7.X - 1.19+
+# Minecraft Server Installer Script (Vanilla,Forge & Spigot) 1.7.X - 1.19+
 ## <u>About the project</u>

 With this project, my goal was to make installing Minecraft servers, no matter if they are Vanilla or Forge, as easy and beginner-friendly as possible.
 After making some Tutorials on my [YouTube Channel](https://youtube.com/realtm_csgo) and providing a detailed [Documentation](https://docs.realtm.de) for them, there were still questions and problems on how to install a Minecraft Server on a Linux-Server.
-Thats why I created this All-in-One solution for installing a Minecraft Server (Forge & Vanilla).
+Thats why I created this All-in-One solution for installing a Minecraft Server (Forge, Vanilla & Spigot).

 ## Supported Distros
  - Debian 10